 An iconic spot along the California coastline, Pigeon Point Light Station State Historic Park is home to several attractions.
-This is an easy hike that is a great way to experience a beautiful section of coastline in Half Moon Bay.
+This easy hike is a great way to experience a beautiful section of coastline in Half Moon Bay.

 Keep an eye on the ocean to look for dolphins, otters, harbor seals, and migrating gray whales in the spring and late fall.